The power of music, the strength of love.

 by Claudio Monteverdi

 Postponed due to the COVID-19 pandemic:

 new dates August 19, 21 and 22, 2021

 pre-concert talks 1 hour before each performance

 Hart Theater at the Louis S. Wolk Jewish Community Center

 1200 Edgewood Avenue, Rochester

-This opera is presented with support from our generous donors, and with grants from the National Endowment for the Arts, the Gouvernet Arts Fund at the Community Foundation, the Lennox Foundation, the Farash Foundation, the Dawn & Jacques Lipson Enhancing Life Fund at the Community Foundation, Canandaigua National Bank, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+This opera is presented with support from our generous donors, and with grants from the Gouvernet Arts Fund at the Community Foundation, the Lennox Foundation, Dawn Lipson at the Community Foundation, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.